anthonythuo2320/research-project/README.md

-# research-project
+# Node internals

+## Node event loop
+Content to be added by Anthony

+## Node core modules
+Content to be added by Mohamed Dwina

-Node internals: Node event loop, Node core modules, async/sync (non-blocking operations)
+## async/sync (non-blocking operations)
+Content to be added by Mohamed Dwina